Satala Aphrodite: Association with Anahit(a) and Armenia

-The Armenian scholar Ghevont Alishan, in his 1890 book Ayrarat, insisted that the head represents Anahit (from Iranian Anahita or Anaïtis), the Armenian equivalent of Aphrodite.
+The Armenian scholar Ghevont Alishan, in his 1890 book Ayrarat, asserted that the head represents Anahit (from Iranian Anahita or Anaïtis), the Armenian equivalent of Aphrodite.
 (Note: The head also appeared on the cover of Alishan's 1895 book Ancient Beliefs or Pagan Religions of Armenians.)
 Some scholars have adopted this view, based on the proximity of the location of its discovery (Satala) to a major temple of Anahit in Erez (Eriza) in present-day Erzincan, around 30 km south of Satala.
 The temple at Erez, which "enjoyed great fame", was established, according to tradition, by Tigranes the Great in the first century BC and was the "wealthiest and most venerable in Armenia" per Cicero.
 Both Satala and Erez were located in the Acilisene (Եկեղեաց, Ekełeats‘) province of classical Armenia Minor.

 Anahit's cult in Acilisene was so great that it was known as Anaetica (the land of Anahit/Anaïtis).
 Her cult at Eriza was closely linked with the Armenian monarchy, with kings travelling annually to the goddess's festival.
 Dickran Kouymjian wrote that it was "probably imported into Armenia by the royal court."
 Sirarpie Der Nersessian noted that tradition says Greek statues were brought from the Hellenistic cities by Tigranes the Great, while George Bournoutian argued that the statues were brought to Armenia by Greek priests and cults.
 After Armenia's conversion to Christianity in the early 4th century, Anahit's images were destroyed.
 Lethaby suggested that the head and hand "bear manifest evidence of violent destruction" of the "Greek statues of bronze brought to Armenia".